twistezo/react-redux-blog/readme.md

 ### Description

-Blog created with React, Redux.
+Blog created with React, Redux and Firebase.

 Use login `john@gov.com` and password `qwerty` for testing.